 - The APC may involve other relevant stakeholders during this process. - A checklist will be prepared.
-The bidding process will be clearly identified and agreed upon by Heifer staff, project partners and sellers. - A broad search for animal suppliers/ communities which meet Heifer criteria for animal purchase will be conducted. - The APC shall request a quotation from the suppliers/ communities for the livestock required based on set specifications.
+The bidding process will be clearly identified and agreed upon by Heifer staff, project partners and sellers. - A broad search for animal suppliers/communities which meet Heifer criteria for animal purchase will be conducted - The APC shall request a quotation from the suppliers/communities for the livestock required based on set specifications. - After identification of the potential suppliers, The APC will visit potential supplier farms/communities.